ofpiyush/messaging/README.md

 ## History

-We (@subramaniank, @sandeep4 and I) have worked on messaging for the last year at MagicTiger and later MagicX.
+We (@subramaniank, @sandeep4 and @ofpiyush) have worked on messaging for the last year at MagicTiger and later MagicX.

-Over the course of the past year, we've had to put in a number of hacks to make messaging just work.
+Over the course of the past year, we've had to put in a number of hacks to make messaging work.

 We'll use the lessons learnt as a starting point here.